ahmad-mirzaei/Challenging-Python-Questions/answers.md

 3. output :<br />
 python <br />
 programmer
+### Explanation :
-<p>When we put a semicolon at the end of a command and then write the next command, although it is in one line, Python calculates it as two separate commands, and we do not encounter a syntax error.</p>
+    When we put a semicolon at the end of a command and then write the next command, although it is in one line, Python calculates it as two separate commands, and we do not encounter a syntax error.

 ---
 4. Multiplication --> *